-No. Under current state law, all school entities are required to utilize in-person instruction/training of school personnel for the topic of emergency training drills.
+All other school entities and cyber charter schools with employees that do not meet the requirements of the exception above are required to utilize in-person instruction/training of school personnel for the topic of emergency training drills.
 PCCD and PDE recognize that the structure of some school entities may make in-person delivery of training on this topic challenging (e.g., cyber charter schools, Intermediate Units).
 School entities are encouraged to consult with their solicitors on this matter.